 It is best to think of these vector bundles, along the lines of section \ref{sec:ortheq}, as being associated bundles to some principal bundle $P\ra{\pis}M$ - on which the gauge fields are modelled by principal connections - with a group $G=O(\Bbbk,(p,q))$ of orthogonal linear transformations of the standard fibre $W=\Bbbk^{p,q}$ as a structure group.
 In this line of thought, using claim \ref{seccoo}, the sections of $\pi$ can also be interpreted as $G$-equivariant maps from $P$ to $W$.

-Again, one equation of evolution for the fields will just be the Bianchi identity: $d^\omega \Omega^\omega=0$, while the other one is derived from an action principle (which is like the second (inhomogeneous) Maxwell equation) and so is the equation for the matter fields (which is like the Dirac equation for electrons).
+Again, one equation of evolution for the fields will be the Bianchi identity, $d^\omega \Omega^\omega=0$, while the other is derived from an action principle (as in the second (inhomogeneous) Maxwell equation), as is the equation for the matter fields (as in the Dirac equation for electrons).
 The actions will be integrals over the spacetime manifold $(M,g)$ of the corresponding action densities.
 These action principles will be the next thing to understand.